-Moving into student accommodation for the first time can be as daunting as it is expensive.
+Moving into student accommodation in London for the first time can be as daunting as it is expensive.
 Whilst many will have their student accommodation sorted for September, there will be some of you who are still scrabbling to organise student accommodation before the new term comes around.
 Urbanest gives you these last minute tips to avoid any disasters.

 Types of Student Accommodation